Pitchbook vs Mergr

 For a single-user license, we currently charge $150/month.
 Additional users are $100/month.
 There are no user minimums and you do not have to pay annually (although you can if you wish).
 We also offer a 7-day trial where you can fully check out the product.
 And if you sign-up with a Gmail or Hotmail email address, we will not call to interrogate you.

 With Pitchbook, you get the 'Enterprise' experience - forms, sales calls, sales Demos, user mininums, sales pitches, contracts, sticker shock, and annual billing.
 With Mergr, you don't need our permission to check out the product.
-If you'd like to sign-up and check it out now, you can and if you decide it's not for you, canceling is done in the App and just requires a couple of clicks.
+If you'd like to sign-up and check it out now, you can and if you decide it's not for you, canceling just requires a couple of clicks.

 In Summary